GOP budget deadlock imperils Trump hopes for tax overhaul

+If Republicans can't pass a budget, forget about a major overhaul of the nation's tax code — at least if they want a GOP-only approach that would avoid Democratic delaying tactics.

-WASHINGTON (AP) — If Republicans can’t pass a budget, forget about a major overhaul of the nation’s tax code — at least if they want a GOP-only approach with President Donald Trump that would avoid Democratic delaying tactics.
+WASHINGTON — If Republicans can’t pass a budget, forget about a major overhaul of the nation’s tax code — at least if they want a GOP-only approach with President Donald Trump that would avoid Democratic delaying tactics.

 Congressional Republicans are struggling to first figure out a budget, but despite weeks of behind-the-scenes negotiations, they remain stuck.